G-Node/nixpy/docs/source/storing_data.rst

 .. code-block:: python

-   data_array = b.create_data_array("some data", "nix.sampled", data, compression=nix.Compression.DeflateNormal);
+   data_array = b.create_data_array("some data", "nix.sampled", data, compression=nixio.Compression.DeflateNormal);

 Note the following:

 1. Compression comes with a little cost of read-write performance.
 2. Data compression is fixed once the *DataArray* has been created, it cannot be changed afterwards.
-3. Opening and extending an compressed *DataArray* is easily possible even if the file has not been opened with the ``nixio.Compression.DeflateNormal`` flag.
+3. Opening and extending a compressed *DataArray* is easily possible even if the file has not been opened with the ``nixio.Compression.DeflateNormal`` flag.